stealth/fraud-bridge/README.md

 Since *fraud-bridge* opens a PtP tunnel, it can strip the IP header off the packets that it transmits and synthesize it at each end.
-So for ICMP tunneling you just have an overhead of 8 bytes, which is neglectable.
+So for ICMP tunneling you just have an overhead of 8 (ICMP) + 16 (HMAC) bytes, which is acceptable.
 DNS tunneling has still good latency and bandwidth when doing directly, thanks to MSS clamping.
 When tunneling indirectly via public DNS resolvers, the default values are good enough to have a reasonable session, but of course ICMP tunneling is to prefer whenever possible.

 By using `ssh -D [0.0.0.0]:1234 1.2.3.5` you can setup a local SOCKS proxy on your machine port 1234 (inside) and distribute it via WLAN to your neighborhood for censorship-free web sessions.

+You may also setup a local *tor* on the outside box, offering a SOCKS port on `127.0.0.1:9150` as you normally do and then using `ssh -L 9150:127.0.0.1:9150 1.2.3.5` to forward this outside port to your inside machine, so to exactly mirror the outside *tor* setup locally and distribute it as *tor* SOCKS port via WLAN to your users.
+This way we do not need to implement pluggable transports and you can still use *tor* as before.
+The same also works with *crash* or *psc* sessions or any other tunneling mechanism.

+The `-S` parameter has a reasonable default value for the DNS timer packets that need to be sent to the server in constant interval.
+Lower values give a better tunnel latency but may overload the recursive DNS server and produce more noise.

 *proudly sponsored by:*